gferhpc/supercomputing.tue.nl/pages/documentation/steps/software/index.md

 !!! note "Modules are case insensitive"
-    `module avail` Finds and lists modules case insensitive but `module load` is **case sensitive**.
+    The command `module avail` finds and lists modules case insensitive but `module load` is **case sensitive**.

-If you recurrently need lots of modules, this loading can be automated with an (ba)sh-file, so that you just have to execute the file once and it loads all modules, you need.
+If you recurrently need lots of modules, this loading can be automated with a (ba)sh-file, so that you just have to execute the file once and it loads all modules, you need.
+Be aware the loading modules by default (via a (ba)sh-file) can result in conflics when loading modules from the command-line or in a Job-script.

+More deatailed infromation about what modules are available in the TU/e Umbrella HPC Cluster can be found here:

 [Commercial software modules](../../software/modules/commercial.md)